 History.

-Established as early as 1905 with a rudimentary platform pole structure, Coffin Mountain has been used as a site for Fire Detection for a long time.
-It received its morbid name due to the Coffin shape of its summit.
+Established as early as 1905 with a rudimentary platform pole structure, Coffin Mountain has been used as a site for fire detection for a long time.
+It received its morbid name due to the Coffin shape of the summit.
 In 1921, a D-6 cupola style cabin was erected in place of the platform.
 This structure housed the lookouts for 15 years until it was replaced in 1936.
 Its replacement was a 14’x14′ L-4 ground cab.
 The current lookout is a modified 15’x15′ R-6 flat top cab and was built in 1984.
 It is still actively staffed every summer.

 Willamette National Forest; H.J.
 Andrews Experimental Forest